 You can buy this one online, at service areas of A24, at Porto and Faro airports (at the Correios post office), and at IKEA Matoshinhos.
 Also, it should be available at any post office (Correios CTT) and at EasyToll spots.

 Sure the best option for a short roadtrip in Portugal, but not worth the cost if you are only going around Lisbon or Porto (or exploring smaller towns).
 Price now is 20€ plus an activation fee of 0,74€

-* Whatever you choose, this money won’t serve to pay at toll booths, only at electronic speed ways (SCUT).
+* Whatever you choose, this money won’t serve to pay at toll booths.
 If you go through a highway with toll booths, you still have to pay at the spot.